chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 # Heath's Guide to Having a Baby and also not Developing a Drinking Problem

-[TOC]

 ## Intro

-As I'm writing this, Christian is about 3 and a half months old.
+As I'm writing this, Christian is about 4 and a half months old.
 That's about as much as this will cover.
 One thing that's super important to consider is that there's a good chance that literally none of this will apply to you.
 This thing you are bringing into the world is designed by billions of years of evolution to manipulate your emotions and your attention.
-It's important to keep this in mind, because you can't take anything personally.
+Keep this in mind, because you can't take anything personally.

-"Everyone has a plan until they get punched in the face." - Mike Tyson
+*"Everyone has a plan until they get punched in the face."* - Mike Tyson

 ## Pre-birth

 I will not be the last one to say it, but these are basically the last free months of your 20's lifestyle.
 You should be winding down all the shit you have to do, your commitments and stuff.
 Sleep in.
 Go and see a movie.
 Enjoy silence.
-We took this time to rearrange the apartment.
+We took this time to rearrange the apartment, one thing per day.
+But seriously, do not feel guilty about doing stupid zone-out stuff.

+If there is one thing babies do, it is rob you of time.
+If you are a busy busy busy person, you need to seriously gameplan for how you are going to deal with something that, for a very serious amount of time, needs around the clock attention.
+More importantly this should be a very relaxing time.
+You should be seeking to eliminate stress from the mother's life as much as possible.
+Cortisol, the stress hormone, is useful in small doses, but it can be extremely disruptive, especially to the embryo.

+But don't stress about being stressed either.
+My larger point is that you probably have a list of things you need to do to get your shit together.
+Now is a really really good time to get that sorted out.
+Your life to this point has been a rehearsal, now it is the performance.

+### Useful stuff

+I personally didn't do too much reading about the process of giving birth.
+I relied on the team of midwives and doctors.
+That having been said here are some useful resources:

+  * "How much coffee is okay?"
+"UUUUUUGH I had a glass of wine, how guilty should I feel?"
+"So, like, can I eat deli meat?"
+All fair questions and it is extremely hard to know what to believe.
+Veronica got a lot of comfort out of [Expecting Better](https://www.goodreads.com/book/show/16158576-expecting-better).
+The long and short of it is that an economist wanted the answers to these questions, so she went through the literature and summarized it.
+  * Hypnobirthing.
+Sounds like mumbo jumbo, but giving birth is an exercise in the mind-body connection.
+Veronica swears by this and, having listened to it, I do to.
+[The Calm Birth School](https://www.thecalmbirthschool.com/) and its associated materials are fantastic.

 ## Birth

 Yeah this was easily the most intense series of moments in my life.
 Yeah you should have a plan to get to the hospital, fast probably.
 Also, for the Dad, you should have a plan for getting back home.
 I would have been in no condition to drive.
+So you may want to like plan on an Uber or something like that.
+Remember to pack a car seat, btw.

 ### Helping Hands